dakotahp/jpark/README.md

 * There are more complex ways to structure the difference in dinosaur types like single-table inheritance or subclasses.
 In the interest of time, I am keeping it more on the simple side as those other approaches have constraints that I didn't want to battle at this time.
 * I would DRY up the specs A LOT more.
 In the interest of time I left that for a "future refactor" as well as for readability on your part.
 * I didn't bother with spec factories, either.
 For simpicity and speed.
 Again, that would really help with DRYing things up and would be what I would normally do.
 * Ideally all other edge cases in the APIs would be handled like any relevant records not being found.
-The limitations of rails controllers would push me to use something third party that would assist with that.
+The limitations of rails controllers would push me to use something third party API library that would assist with that.
 Rails controller response code functionality gets messy, in my experience.
 * The URLs and routing would ideally be a little more restful: DELETE /cages/1/dinosaur/1 etc. Nesting resources adds a bit more scope and I didn't want to hack the URLs at the routing layer to fake it.

 ## Features